Olympics organizers near a decision to ban overseas spectators for Tokyo Games

 “I can inform you that a considerable number of National Olympic Committees have already secured these pre-Tokyo vaccinations,” he said, adding that athletes would only be inoculated after people deemed at high risk had been protected from the virus, and in line with national regulations.

 Olympic champion sprinter Yohan Blake of Jamaica said this week he would rather miss the Tokyo Games than be vaccinated against the coronavirus, and Bach has repeatedly said that a vaccine won’t be mandatory.
-But he is trying to bring as much moral pressure as he can on athletes, coaches and officials.
+But he is trying to put as much moral pressure as he can on athletes, coaches and officials.

 “This is also an important message for Japan and for you, that the Olympic participants, with these efforts to get vaccinated, do also want to show their solidarity with the Japanese people and with the entire Olympic community,” Bach said.

 While athletes can largely be confined in training camps and the Olympic Village, the prospect of a horde of foreign spectators wandering around Tokyo has scared many people.
-It was then hardly a surprise Wednesday when the Mainichi newspaper reported that the Japanese government has “begun preparations” to host the Games without overseas spectators.
+It was hardly a surprise Wednesday when the Mainichi newspaper reported that the Japanese government has “begun preparations” to host the Games without overseas spectators.

 Seiko Hashimoto, the president of the Tokyo 2020 organizing committee, said a final decision on overseas spectators would be made by the end of March, but she hoped to be able to make an announcement by the time the torch relay starts March 25.
-But she dropped a strong hint that banning overseas spectators was the only way to ensure a “safe and secure Games” and calm concerns among the general public.
+She dropped a strong hint, however, that banning overseas spectators was the only way to ensure a “safe and secure Games” and calm concerns among the general public.

 “Anxiety still remains amongst the voices of the citizens,” she said.
-“And as long as there is anxiety, we need to make efforts so that the principle of ‘safe and secure’ is maintained.”
+“And as long as there is anxiety, we need to make efforts so that the principle of ‘safe and secure’ is maintained.

 “When we think of the current situation, whether it is Japan or overseas, we are in a very difficult situation.
 That is a fact.
 And under such circumstances, in the end, what type of decision should be made?” she added.
 “How can ‘safe and secure’ be maintained?
 Under the current situation, if the situation is tough and it would make consumers concerned, then that is a situation that we need to avoid from happening.”

-Olympics Minister Tamayo Murakawa also hinted at the government’s position, speaking about “heightened interest” among the Japanese public about virus variants and the need to reassure people that the Games would be safe.
+Olympics Minister Tamayo Marukawa also hinted at the government’s position, speaking about “heightened interest” among the Japanese public about virus variants and the need to reassure people that the Games would be safe.

 “We need to build an environment where people can rest assured to welcome the Games,” she said.